-Acceptable first-tier test for Rett syndrome.
+Acceptable initial test for clinical diagnosis of Rett syndrome or MECP2-related disorder.
 Consultation with a genetic counselor is recommended to plan the optimal MECP2 genetic testing sequence.
-ARUP's genetic counselors are available at 800-242-2787 x2141.
+ARUP's genetic counselors are available at 800-242-2787 x2141

 - Patient Preparation

 - Lavender (EDTA), pink (K2EDTA), or yellow (ACD Solution A or B).

 - Specimen Preparation

 - Transport 3 mL whole blood.
 (Min: 1 mL)

 - Unacceptable Conditions

 - Ambient: 72 hours; Refrigerated: 1 week; Frozen: Unacceptable